JafarJuneidi/JafarJuneidi/README.md

-I'm a software engineer, curious about everything tech related.

-I love meeting new people.
+I'm curious about everything tech related and I love meeting new people.

-vim :sunglasses: